alixdecr/MutGPT/README.md

 # MutGPT
 Repository for MutGPT, tool developed by alixdecr.

+## Requirements
+An installation of Python version 3.10

 ## Using the Tool
 1. To use the tool, go to the `master` branch and download the content.